-ArcelorMittal (USDOT 1098829) operates a steel plant in East Chicago, Indiana, its principal place of business.
-Several public roadways run through the plant area.
-Steel coils produced in one portion of the plant must be transported over two short segments of public highway to another section of the plant for further processing or shipment to customers.
-Both points where the vehicles cross are controlled intersections, having either traffic lights or a combination of traffic lights and signs.
+ArcelorMittal (USDOT 1098829) operates a steel plant that is located in East Chicago, Indiana, its principal place of business.
+The plant currently encompasses an area which has several public roadways that run through its present location.
+Steel coils produced in one portion of the plant require driver-employees to travel on public roadways at two points to move the coils to another portion of the plant for further processing or for shipment to customers.
+Both points are controlled intersections, having either traffic lights or a combination of traffic lights and signs in the area, where the vehicles cross.
 The first public road the CMVs cross is Riley Road.
-The crossing is controlled by a 4-way traffic signal.
-The distance traveled is 80 feet.
+The crossing is controlled by a traffic signal in both directions.
+The distance traveled at this crossing is 80 feet in length.
 The average number of crossings at this intersection is 24 per day.
 The second crossing is at Dickey Road and 129th Street.
-The distance traveled here is .2 miles.
+The distance traveled at this crossing is .2 miles.
 The trucks cross 129th Street 24 times per day.

-Unloaded, these tractor-trailer combinations have a gross weight of 77,000 pounds.
-When fully loaded their gross weight is 263,171 pounds.
-The trailers have off-road tires to distribute this weight and avoid damaging roads, both inside and outside the plant.
-The tractors' maximum speed is 30-35 mph, but only 15 mph when moving a fully loaded trailer.
+The tractors and trailer in combination unloaded have a gross combination weight of 77,000 pounds.
+When fully loaded the gross combination vehicle weight is 263,171 pounds.
+Additionally, the trailers have off-road tires.
+These types of tires are necessary to operate both inside and outside the plant safely, given the type of roadway surface inside the plant area and the weight of the loads.
 These vehicles have many of the same features of a typical tractor and trailer, but do not meet all of the parts and accessories requirements in 49 CFR part 393.

-According to ArcelorMittal, the current hours-of-service (HOS) regulations create problems as employee-drivers typically work an 8-hour shift plus overtime while employees in the production and shipping areas work 12-hour shifts.
-Employee-drivers must go home under the current arrangement, leaving a 4-hour gap between production and the driver's schedule, creating a possible shortage of coils for shipping or processing.
-ArcelorMittal asserts that the limited number of employees who drive the CMVs make it difficult to schedule moves.
-ArcelorMittal anticipates that only 3 of the 24 crossings at each noted intersection would occur after the 14th hour on-duty.
+According to ArcelorMittal, the current hours-of-service (HOS) regulations create problems for employee-drivers as these employees typically work an 8-hour shift plus overtime while employees in the production and shipping areas work 12-hour shifts.
+Employee-drivers must go home under the current arrangement leaving a 4-hour gap between production and the driver's schedule, creating a possible shortage of coils for shipping or processing.
+ArcelorMittal asserts that the limited amount of employees used to drive the CMVs make it difficult to schedule when the vehicles move.
+ArcelorMittal anticipates only 3 of the 24 crossings at each noted intersection would occur after the 14th hour on-duty.

-ArcelorMittal requested a complete exemption from 49 CFR part 395 for its “internal logistics” drivers to enable them to follow the same schedule as the employees in the production and shipping areas.
-The applicant could then minimize the chances of possible shortages of coils for shipping or processing.
-ArcelorMittal advised that it would ensure that all employee-drivers would not work more than 16 hours per shift, would receive 8 hours off duty between shifts, and would not be allowed to drive more than 10 percent of their total work day.
+ArcelorMittal requests an exemption from 49 CFR part 395 for its employee-drivers.
+Under a waiver of the HOS regulations, employee-drivers would be able to follow the same schedule as the employees in the production and shipping areas.
+ArcelorMittal could then minimize the chances of possible shortages of coils for shipping or processing.
+ArcelorMittal advises that it would ensure all employee-drivers would not work more than 16 hours per shift, would receive 8 hours off duty between shifts, and would not be allowed to drive more than 10 percent of their total work day.

 According to ArcelorMittal, its equipment was designed for in-facility use and very limited road use.
-Public roadways are crossed only when necessary, and oversize-overweight permits are obtained from local authorities when required.
-The applicant advises that it has never had an issue with its equipment or drivers at the crossings mentioned above.
-The coils are well-secured in the trailers due to the design of the cradles.
-The time needed to secure the coils in compliance with part 393 would be longer than the transit time from one part of the plant to another.
+Public roadways are crossed due to operational necessity.
+ArcelorMittal advises that they have never had an issue at the crossings mentioned with their equipment or drivers.
+The coils are well-secured in the vehicles with the cradle design of their trailers.
+The time it would take to secure the coils per the regulations would be longer than the transit time it takes to move the coils from part of the plant to another.

-ArcelorMittal asserted that it has taken additional precautions to use public roadways for the shortest possible distances and only at controlled intersections.
-The applicant ensures that all lights are properly working on both the tractor and trailer.
-It also flags and marks the vehicles as “oversize” loads.
+ArcelorMittal asserts that it has taken additional precautions to make sure the public roadway crossings are at the shortest points and only at controlled intersections.
+ArcelorMittal ensures all lights are properly working on both the tractor and trailer.
+They also flag and mark the vehicles as “oversize” loads.
 Trailers have conspicuity tape down the entire side to make them more visible to other traffic.
-The applicant believes that its additional precautions ensure a level of safety that is equivalent to or exceeds the level of safety achieved by following the regulations.
+ArcelorMittal believes that the additional precautions ensure a level of safety that is equivalent to or exceeds the level of safety achieved by following the regulations.

-ArcelorMittal acknowledged in its application that these “internal logistics” drivers would remain subject to all of the other applicable Federal regulations.
+ArcelorMittal acknowledges in its application that these drivers would still be subject to all of the other applicable Federal regulations.
 This includes qualification of drivers, controlled substance and alcohol testing and inspection, and maintenance and repair of vehicles.